dduraipandian/floxy/README.md

 ## License

-This project is licensed under the ISC License - see the `package.json` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.